Hubble Expansion as an Einstein Curvature: Geometry with curvature

 \subsection{Curvature of space from the velocity vector}

 Parallel transport of a vector is different over different paths.
-For redshift observations, we are interested in the parallel transport of photons across an expanding space, whose rate of expansion changes with time and distance.
+For redshift observations, we are interested in the parallel transport of photons across an expanding space whose rate of expansion changes with time and distance.
 The standard FLRW metric is generally written as a symmetrical function (Eq.~\ref{eq:metric2}), with $\mu,\nu=0\cdots 3$.
 However, as demonstrated in Section~\ref{sec:FLRW}, a further curvature term representing the divergence of space may be added to the $R$-axis as a consequence of its expansion.
-This requires an additional dimension represented by $z'=\tau\cos{i\psi}=\tau\cosh\psi$ on the imaginary plane, with divergent angle $\psi$, and $\mu,\nu=0\cdots 4$.
-Unlike local velocities that are represented by real angles with trigonometric functions, because $\psi$ is a hyperbolic angle this geometry allows $\psi>360^{\circ}$.
+This requires an additional dimension represented by $z'=\tau\cos{i\psi}$ ($\tau\cosh\psi$ on the imaginary plane), with divergent angle $\psi$ and $\mu,\nu=0\cdots 4$.

-In contrast to SR, this divergence velocity is not a physical separation velocity in a static space, but an observational velocity defined by the redshift of space itself, and this introduces a new component $\gamma_{\psi\psi}=\tau^2\sinh^2\psi$ to the geodesic equation (Eq.~\ref{eq:metric3}):
+Because $\psi$ is a hyperbolic angle, this geometry allows $\psi>360^{\circ}$, in contrast to local velocities that are represented by real angles and trigonometric functions.
+This divergence velocity is not a physical separation velocity in static space, but an observational velocity from the expansion of space itself, and this introduces a new component $\gamma_{\psi\psi} =\tau^2\sinh^2\psi$ to the geodesic equation (Eq.~\ref{eq:metric3}):